 This is a guest post from Pauline from InvestmentZen.com

 Reaching financial independence is not an easy task, but it is perfectly doable even if you are on a normal income.
-Financial independence is the state where your passive income covers all your yearly expensive.
+Financial independence is the state where your passive income covers all your yearly expenses.
 Building $50 a month or $100 in passive income is not too complicated, but building a nest egg that generates several thousand dollars a month is another story.
 Which is why, if you learn to reduce your expenses, you can get there much quicker.

 Lowering your expenses

 In general, it is assumed that you can withdraw 4% of your nest egg to live on, and the markets will grow sufficiently for you never to run out of money.
 So if you need $40,000 a year to live on, you will need a million to retire.

 If you are able to make it work on $20,000 however, you only need $500,000.
 That is half a million you don’t need to earn or invest in the markets, and retirement is several years closer.
 The first step is to write down your budget, to see how much you are living on.

 - Day care

 And much more.
 The best way to figure out how much you really spend is to note every expense down for a month.
 Then add quarterly and yearly expenses such as taxes, insurance premiums… and exceptional expenses like replacing your car or your TV.
 If that happens every 5 years, divide the amount by 60.
 It would be unfortunate to plan on having money just for basic needs and being unable to afford better things in retirement.

 Some expenses you won’t have anymore, such as your mortgage hopefully, or supporting your kids financially.
 But you will probably want to go on a cruise or join a golf club, and your health expenses will be much higher.
 So expect to spend at least what you do now.